nycchamp/MyLinkedList/README.md

-# Implementation of a Linked List
+# Implementation of a Doubly Linked List

 ## Overview
 This is a complete implementation of a doubly Linked list in java.